woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 ### EventNTruthJetAndJets:
 - **N-TruthJets_n-Jets**:
-A plot, depicating on a per event basis, the number of truth jets vs reconstructed jets (i.e. observed jets).
+A plot, depicting on a per event basis, the number of truth jets vs reconstructed jets (i.e. observed jets).
 Ideally, this would be as diagonal as possible to indicate no truth jet loss
 - **MissingET_n-TruthLep**:
 A plot illustrating how the number of leptonically decaying tops contribute to the missing transverse momenta of the event.